zx80/flask-simple-auth/README.md

   against the request path for skipping systematic authentication when in `always` mode.
   Default is empty, i.e. authentication is applied for all paths.

-- `FSA_CHECK` tells whether to generate a *500* internal error if a route is missing an explicit authorization check.
-  Default is *True*.

-- `FSA_CACHE` controls the type of cache to use, set to None to disallow caches.
-Values for `cachetools` cache classes are `ttl`, `lru`, `lfu`, `fifo`, `rr`, and `fc-lru` for the `functools` cache class.
-  Default is `ttl` at 10 minutes.

-- `FSA_CACHE_OPTS` sets internal cache options with a dictionary.

-- `FSA_CACHE_SIZE` controls size of internal caches.
-Default is *16384*.
-  *None* means unbounded.

-- `FSA_401_REDIRECT` url to redirect to on *401*.
-  Default is *None*.
-  This can be used for the web application login page.

-- `FSA_URL_NAME` name of parameter for the target URL after a successful login.
-  Default is `URL` if redirect is activated, else *None*.
-  Currently, the login page should use this parameter to redirect to when ok.

-- `FSA_SERVER_ERROR` controls the status code returned on the module internal errors, to help distinguish these from other internal errors which may occur.
-  Default is *500*.

 The authentication scheme attempted on a route can be altered with the `auth` parameter added to the `route` decorator.